 This will be simply the difference between the other two measures.

 Now we need to place the measures in the correct order on the visual if you want to have a gauge with the values on the right and filling down sort them like this:

 Know you can play around with the location of measure and you will get your gauge filling in different ways.

 You can also add a card with the selected value and it will appear that your gauge rotated and it’s a custom visual.

 Adding to this if you want to have your gauge head down you need to divide your blank space into 2 and then place the two measures on top an bottom.

-This visual appears a lot of times in the request I see people like to present different color areas to represent intervals of acceptance of a value.
+This visual appears a lot of times in the request I see people like to present different color areas to represent intervals of acceptance of value.

 But if we know how visual work we can replicate this, so referring to the way the Donut Chart works we can replicate this visual.

-Assumption behind the tachometer based on donut chart:
+The assumption behind the tachometer based on donut chart:

 3 color areas: Green, Yellow, Red